-Requested Activity costs and duration must reasonably reflect the proposed Activity.
+Requested FTE, salary level, costs and duration must reasonably reflect the proposed Activity.

-Funding will only be made available for the scope of work described in the Application Form, or with any modifications approved by OMRI.
-The Department of Health will not underwrite any recurrent or capital costs beyond the funding awarded through this Program.
+Funding will only be made available for the scope of work described in the Application Form, or any modifications to the scope of work approved in writing by the OMRI.
+The Department of Health will not underwrite any costs beyond the funding awarded through this Program.